APPFL/APPFL/docs/tutorials/examples_ray.rst

 Example: Run FL Experiment using Ray
 ===============================================

-This tutorial describes how to run federated learning experiments on APPFL using Ray on cloud platforms such as AWS, GCP & Azure.
+This tutorial describes how to run federated learning experiments with APPFL using Ray on cloud platforms such as AWS, GCP, and Azure.
 All the code snippets needed for this tutorial is available at the ``examples`` directory of the APPFL repository at `here <https://github.com/APPFL/APPFL/tree/main/examples>`_.

 .. note::